-Certified by the National Board of Counseling Certification (NBCC), NCC is the premier individual certification for the counseling profession.
-Holding the Board Certified NCC demonstrates to colleagues and the public that the counselor has voluntarily met high national academic, personal, ethical, and continuing education standards for the practice of counseling.
+Certification by the National Board of Counseling Certification (NBCC) is the premier individual certification for the counseling profession.
+Certification as NCC demonstrates to colleagues and the public as a whole that the counselor has voluntarily met very high national academic, personal, ethical, and continuing education standards for the practice of counseling.

-One who is credentialed as a Board Certified NCC is an individual who holds an advanced university degree (Masters or Doctorate) leading to practice in one of many healing arts and meets the rigorous requirements of NBCC.
-The college and university programs from which the counselor received his or her degree must, themselves, meet all of the following curriculum requirements of the Council for Accreditation of Counseling & Related Educational Programs (CACREP):
+One who is credentialed as NCC is an individual who holds an advanced university degree (Masters or Doctorate) leading to practice in one of many healing arts and who meets the rigorous requirements of NBCC.
+The college or university programs from which the counselor received his or her degree must, themselves, meet all the following curriculum requirements of the Council for Accreditation of Counseling and Related Educational Programs (CACREP):

 - Human Growth and Development – Studies that provide an understanding of the nature and needs of individuals at all developmental levels.